pereirarodrigo/pereirarodrigo/README.md

 ## 🔍 Academic focus

-My main interest lies in **generative meta-formalisms**, systems that allow for the self-dictated and emergent generation of other systems, mostly ontological in origin and which may range from reality itself to the underlying pillars of cognition.
+My main interest lies in **generative meta-formalisms**, systems that allow for the self-dictated and emergent generation of other systems (mostly ontological in origin), and which may range from reality itself to the underlying pillars of cognition.

 ---